Professional Development is…

 - Spanish-speaking early childhood professionals are encouraged to check out Romilia’s Spanish radio program, Apoyando Familias, Aprendiendo Juntos, which airs every Wednesday on La Movida, WLMV 1480, at 11 am CDT.
 Archived programs can be found on the radio program blog.

-- Professional Development Tip/Resource of the month: Self Care for Teachers and Technical Consultants
+- Professional Development Tip/Resource of the month: Feedback as a Professional Development Tool

 - SFTA Resource Warehouse: Professional Development Folder of resources.

 The Science of Receiving Feedback: Mentor Workshop Introduction (5:15 minutes)

 “As TC’s in our agency we have seen a need in programs to help support them with teacher lead physical activities and nutrition due to the changes in CACFP along with YS best practices.
 We thoroughly enjoyed Diane Craft’s training last May and wanted to expand our knowledge on this topic for ourselves and to meet the needs of our providers.
 Most of the TC’s in our agency were not Healthy Bites or Active Early trainers.
 We contacted Abbe and she agreed to support our training needs by offering a train the trainer for both of the trainings.
 Due to the late spring snow storm we were unable to do this training in person but completed it by webinar.
 The training reviewed each module in detail with activities to share with the providers.
 As a TC’s, we enjoyed the visual nutrition comparisons.
 We feel the hands on activities will bring a thought provoking conversation between TC and provider and also provider and parent.
 We were thankful for the PD opportunity.”